 The wide-range of mental health challenges a person can face are at their least, inhibiting, and at most, fatal.
 A more recent media spotlight on mental illness has pinpointed and began to normalize what was once believed to be “crazy.”
 Depression, anxiety, addiction, mania; it’s all not so atypical.
 The roots of illness, the trauma from loss, abuse, violence, and the broken in-betweens, are the real horror story.

 I believe more effective horror is made when we look these issues head-on through the lens of fiction.
-Turning to other works for example, the popular cult horror films Hereditary (2018) and Midsommar (2019) from the mind of Ari Aster both feature inciting incidents of family tragedy.
+The popular cult horror films Hereditary (2018) and Midsommar (2019) from the mind of Ari Aster both feature inciting incidents of family tragedy.
 The two works, known for their shocking, often grotesque horror imagery, bank on the characters’ nightmarish dealings with grief.
-With the added bells and whistles of the genre, the dark side of the mind becomes palpable with fear among viewers.
+With the added bells and whistles of the genre, such manifestations of the dark side of the mind in horror no longer seem so out of reach.

-Taking with me these considerations about high-brow horror, this weekend I eagerly watched the long-awaited The Haunting of Bly Manor.
+Taking with me these considerations about high-brow horror, this weekend I eagerly watched the long-awaited The Haunting of Bly Manor (2020).
 A worthy follow-up to its predecessor Hill House, Bly is very much a gothic love story.
 Its nine episodes carried the same cadence as a campfire tale, casting a spell of warmth about the anguished grounds of Bly Manor.
 Like Hill House, Bly is deeply sad.
 But where the Crain family members lose themselves after their stay at Hill House, the new characters end up at Bly Manor because they have already lost too much.
-Once again the series’ elevated script revealed to me the human experience, even romantic love, can bear its own haunting.
+Once again the series’ scripted genius revealed to me the human experience, even romantic love, can bear its own haunting.